top of page

 Mental Health and Trauma

-Mental health issues often stem from traumatic experiences, and unfortunately, Black communities are no strangers to such experiences.
-Across Africa, there are ongoing reports of war and atrocities, leading many to live in extreme poverty with little to no access to primary healthcare facilities.
-This continuous exposure to traumatic events has caused various mental health conditions to plague African communities.
+Mental health issues often arise from traumatic experiences, and Black communities are unfortunately no exception.
+In the UK, many Black people live with the effects of 'Black Trauma', stemming from racial discrimination and injustice.
+Across Africa, ongoing reports of war and atrocities have left many living in extreme poverty with limited access to primary healthcare.
+This persistent exposure to traumatic events has contributed to a range of mental health conditions affecting African communities.

 Post-traumatic Stress Disorder